SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *I sure hope I'm right, that mare is so cute.*

-*I don't even know why Rarity asked that kind of question.
+*I don't know why Rarity asked that kind of question.
 I'm probably reading way too much into this, but she could have been prying for a reason.*

 *I guess I'll get an answer whether or not she likes me in three days.*